 As far as WordPress goes, you can achieve a similar effect using the DW Reactions plugin:

 This tool enables you to insert a reaction system almost anywhere on your WordPress site.
-It shares a similar design to Facebook’s version, and includes six basic reactions: like, love, laugh, surprised, sad, and angry.
+It shares a similar design to Facebook’s version, and includes over 300 emojis from which you can choose your reactions style.

 The plugin also keeps track of how many people choose each reaction and displays it to others, so everyone can see how the community feels about any given post.
 It’s dead simple to set up, but if you need some help, check out our other post, where we focus solely on Facebook reactions and how to add them to WordPress